“There is nothing - absolutely nothing - half so much worth doing

-LISEC's Bayles Boat Shop is proud to announce the Fall 2018 launch of our Student & Youth Boatbuilding Program.
-Working in coordination with the Students Taking Action for Tomorrow's Environment (S.T.A.T.E.) program hosted by Avalon Park & Preserve located in Stony Brook, NY.
-Boatbuilding 101 is intended to teach 14 to 18 year old students the basic skills and various techniques used for building a small wooden boat.
-The program has been structured to fit inside a typical school year, beginning in mid-October and extending thru April.
+In Fall 2018, LISEC's Bayles Boat Shop was proud to announce the launch of our Student & Youth Boatbuilding Program.
+Working in coordination with the Nature Initiative Stewardships program hosted by Avalon Preserve located in Stony Brook, Boatbuilding 101 is intended to teach 14 to 18 year old students the basic skills and various techniques used for building a small wooden boat.
+The program has been structured to fit inside a typical school year, beginning in October and extending thru May.

 Since hands-on construction time is school-year limited, student projects will primarily consist of building a "kit" boat` for which there are a countless number of design and build options available to fit the schedule.
 This approach will be less technically demanding than the more traditional methods of wooden boat building but is universally considered to be a great introduction for the first-time boatbuilder.

 Class size is typically limited to 5 or 6 students who meet once a week.
-Larger enrollments may be broken down into two groups, each group meeting once a week.
+Larger enrollments may be broken down into two groups with each group meeting once a week.
 Group assignments will be flexible and designed to accommodate a students schedule and preference.
-Classes will be scheduled for twice a week on Tuesday evenings from 5pm-7pm but again, may be modified to best accommodate the students schedules.
+Classes are typically scheduled for Monday or Tuesday evenings from 5pm-7pm but again, may be modified to best accommodate the students schedules.

 We are excited about this new program and are looking forward to expanding it to include more complex and intermediate level building projects and required skillsets.

 “We are an Island People and should be informed by the sea.”